-The candidate must have sufficient physical stamina to perform strenuous workloads for long periods.
-Candidates should be free of chronic debilitating diseases that preclude successful completion of the curriculum.
-The candidate must be free of active infectious diseases, which are highly contagious in a healthcare setting.
-Reasonable accommodations will be granted to otherwise qualified students who have a disability.
+1. A candidate must exhibit and maintain sufficient physical stamina to perform strenuous workloads for long periods.
+A candidate should be free of chronic debilitating diseases that preclude successful completion of the curriculum.
+A candidate must be free of active infectious diseases deemed highly contagious in a healthcare setting.
+Reasonable accommodation(s) will be granted to otherwise qualified students who have a disability.